HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 ## Templates and Substitutions

-Now, let's consider a slightly more complicated example, which generates a HTML document listing your friends.
+Now, let's consider a slightly more complicated example, which generates an HTML document listing your friends.
 The friends are given by an object array.
 Each object in the array gives some properties of one friend, including the identifier, the avatar URL, the nickname, the region, and the age.